A Structured Approach to Safety Case Construction for AI Systems

 \subsection{Rationale for reusable templates}

-The emerging diversity of AI systems, from narrow domain models to large-scale generative models, demands a systematic yet adaptable way to structure safety justification.
+The emerging diversity of AI systems, from narrow-domain models to large-scale generative models, demands a systematic yet adaptable approach to structuring safety justification.
 In traditional engineering, safety cases are often bespoke, created for each project through expert judgement and iterative review.
 For AI, this approach does not scale.
 Model behaviours evolve too quickly, evidence sources are heterogeneous, and assurance must often be performed by teams without formal safety-case experience.

-A reusable, pattern-based framework can reduce subjectivity and promote consistency, while remaining flexible enough to handle uncertainty, discovery, and change.
-Following \cite{bommasani2021opportunities} and adapting their template-based assurance logic for autonomous systems, the proposed framework defines reusable safety-case templates as standardised, semi-structured argument skeletons.
+A reusable, pattern-based approach can reduce subjectivity and promote consistency, while remaining flexible enough to handle uncertainty, discovery, and change.
+Following \cite{bommasani2021opportunities} and adapting their template-based assurance logic for autonomous systems, the proposed solution defines reusable safety-case templates as standardised, semi-structured argument skeletons.
 Each template combines a claim pattern, a corresponding argument structure, and a set of evidence families appropriate to AI systems.
 These templates can be specialised or composed to construct end-to-end safety cases.